osmium-org/osmium/README-Maintenance.md

 3. Update common-loadout-format submodule in the osmium repository.

-4. Put the new patch in fit-db-versions.php.
+4. Put the new patch in ext/eve-versions.json.
 Only bump dogmaver when there were significant dogma changes, breaking most current loadouts.